MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 You can easily get multiple installation of R on the same computer, or multiple copies of the same R package, in different versions.

 If you install both R Server (standalone) and R Services (In-Database), be aware that these install separate versions of the R libraries, and it is possible to have different versions of R for each.
-This can become very confusing when you are running R script and anecounter errors in one environment but not the other.
+This can become very confusing when you are running R script and see errors in one environment but not in the other.

 + Avoid direct use of the R libraries and tools installed for the SQL Server instance, except in limited cases such as troubleshooting.
 If you need to use an R command line tool, you can install Microsoft R Client.
 + SQL Server provides in-database management of R packages.
 This is the easiest way to create R package libraries that can be shared among users and easily ported to new instances.
 For more information, see  [Installing and Managing R Packages](r/installing-and-managing-r-packages.md).